-The author of the poetry collections Copperhead (2011) and Hundred-Year Wave (2016), Richardson’s poetry investigates the disjunctions of remembered and recorded history.
+Poet Rachel Richardson was born and raised in Berkeley, California.
+She is the author of the poetry collections Copperhead (2011) and Hundred-Year Wave (2016).
+Her poetry investigates the disjunctions of remembered and recorded history.
 Discussing the overlap between her method of poetic composition and her graduate studies in ethnography, Richardson has noted, “There’s a lot to be taken from the field, from places where you may not have realized that the material was worth anything.”